eidoriantan/eidoriantan.github.io/README.md

 [![Website](https://img.shields.io/website?url=https%3A%2F%2Feidoriantan.tech)](https://eidoriantan.tech)

-The [website](https://eidoriantan.github.io) were automatically built by [Jekyll](https://jekyllrb.com) and was deployed using the [GitHub Pages](https://pages.github.com).
+The [website](https://eidoriantan.github.io) was automatically built by [Jekyll](https://jekyllrb.com) and was deployed using the [GitHub Pages](https://pages.github.com).
 The layout was inspired by [GitHub Personal Website](https://github.com/github/personal-website).